OliverBrimdjam/bet-choice/README.md

 ## Getting Started

+The smart-contract file is placed on project root folder, is named as 'BetCandidate.sol', It was tested with the poligon test blockchain, using remix.ethereum.org.
+Please, upload the smart-contract file on remix.ethereum.org and deploy this contract to test.

-First, run the development server:
+So, run the development server:

 ```bash
 npm run dev